 and the Producers Guild best picture of the year awards and the best musical or comedy motion picture Golden Globe, The Artist

 , set in 1927, examines of Hollywood's transition from silents to talkies as it affects a successful leading man (Jean Dujardin) who staunchly refuses to adapt to the new process.

-As both movies vie for the top prize, the other leading contenders among the nine pictures in the running include the Screen Actors Guild best ensemble cast winner (the group's equivalent of the best picture prize) The Help, the critics' favorite The Descendants and the Writers Guild Award winner, Woody Allen's Midnight in Paris.
+As both movies vie for the top prize, the other leading contenders among the nine pictures in the running include the Screen Actors Guild best ensemble cast winner (the group's equivalent of the best picture prize) The Help

 But what movie title will be called out at the end of Oscar night?